MicroFocus/octane-gitlab-service/README.md

 * Variables from group only: gitlab.variables.pipeline.usage=groups

 ##### gitlab.ci.service.can.run.pipeline
-This property is optional.
-By default, When defining the pipeline in ALM Octane, the user is also able to run it from ALM Octane.
+By default, the user can also run pipelines from ALM Octane.
-In some cases, the user should have the ability to add and view the pipeline, but should not have the ability to run it.
-When running the pipeline is not allowed- this parameter should be set to 'false'.
+When ALM Octane users are not allowed to trigger the pipeline, the parameter should be set to 'false'.

 ##### gitlab.mergeRequests.variables.publishMergeRequestVarName
-The name of the gitlab defined variable that specifies if merge requests should be sent to Octane or not for the project the variable is defined in.
+The name of the GitLab variable that specifies if merge requests should be sent to Octane or not for the project where the variable is defined.

-The values must be boolean values (true of false).
+The values must be boolean (true or false).

 If the variable is not defined in Gitlab or if it is set to anything but true then merge requests will not be sent to Octane for the current project.

 ##### gitlab.mergeRequests.variables.destinationWorkspaceVarName
-The name of the gitlab defined variable that specifies the destination workspace id for the sent pull requests.
+The name of the GitLab variable that specifies the destination workspace id for the merge requests.

-If the project has merge request sending set to true (the publishMergeRequest variable), but does not have this variable defined or if the workspace id specified does not exist an error will be thrown.
+If the project has merge request sending set to true (the publishMergeRequest variable) but does not have this variable defined or if the workspace id specified does not exist an error will be thrown.

-Rule of thumb: Where publishMergeRequest variable is set to true destinationWorkspace variable must also be configured in order for the tool to work correctly.
+Rule of thumb: Where publishMergeRequest variable is set to true, destinationWorkspace variable must also be configured in order for the tool to work correctly.

 ##### gitlab.mergeRequests.variables.useSSHFormatVarName
-The name of the gitlab defined variable that specifies which url of the repo should be used for cloning.
+The name of the GitLab variable that specifies which URL of the repository should be used for cloning.

-The values must be boolean values (true of false).
+The values must be boolean (true or false).

-If the value is set to true the ssh url will be used.
-Otherwise, if the value is not true or if the variable is not defined at all for the project, then the http url will be used by default.
+If the value is set to true, the ssh URL will be used.
+Otherwise, if the value is not true or if the variable is not defined at all for the project, then the HTTP URL will be used by default.

 #### gitlab.codeCoverage.variables.generatedCoverageReportFilePathVarName
-The name of the gitlab defined variable that specifies the path to the generated coverage report file by the pipeline job.
+The name of the GitLab variable that specifies the path to the generated coverage report file by the pipeline job.

 This path should be the one that is configured in the pipeline coverage goal step.